 Nowhere on the list do we find phrases like “sat tight until,” “held up on projects until,” or “waited to see.”

-If you were in operations from 2020 through 2022, this is not news to you.
-But could it be that so many have forgotten that two key things defined winners during this period?
+Could it be that so many have forgotten that two key things defined winners during the pandemic?

 First, essential industries succeeded—sometimes wildly.
 Much of their success came from the permission to reduce SKU complexity and focus on volume by running the most popular products in their portfolios.
 Financial success was amplified by the opportunities these popular products presented because those were the processes where sound investments had been previously justified.